 Jones ran 444 routes and was targeted on 17.3% of them.
 By comparison, Sanu ran 503 routes and was targeted on 14.5%.
 Green was the highest-utilized Bengals receiver, targeted on 24.5% of his routes.
 It’s reasonable to project 60 more routes for Jones based on his higher usage rate in the second half of 2014.
 Assuming his target rate stays at 17.3%, that’s another 13 targets.

 They even projected defensive end Wallace Gilberry to become a breakout star with the Kansas City Chiefs in 2011.
 While it didn't happen in KC, Gilberry has become that with the Bengals.
-In 30 games with Cincinnati, Gilberry has registered 14 sacks and 34 QB hurries.
+In his first 30 games with Cincinnati, Gilberry registered 14 sacks and 34 QB hurries.

 In other words, this is just one more reason to expect another great year from Jones in 2014.